 As you maintain your lawn, you may focus solely on your grass while neglecting to pay close attention to your soil.
 However, the soil beneath your grass is equally essential.
-As your lawn’s foundation, it provides a support system for the roots to access the water and nutrients they need for proper growth.
+As your lawn’s foundation, it provides a support system for the roots to access the water and nutrients, particularly phosphorus, they need for proper growth.

 What’s the Ideal Soil pH Level for a Healthy Lawn?

 The ideal pH level for grass is between 6.0 and 7.0, which allows the grass to uptake nutrients from the soil and helps to prevent disease.
 While grass can tolerate a bit outside this range of soil pH levels, soils that are too acidic or too alkaline can lead to poor grass growth.

 Why is Balancing Soil pH important?

 Balancing soil pH for grass can be the key to growing a healthy, vibrant lawn.
 The pH scale goes from 0 to 14, with seven being neutral.
 Anything below seven is considered acidic, while anything above seven is alkaline.

 A balanced pH in your soil can lead to the following benefits for the health of your lawn.

 - Grass can absorb nutrients more effectively

 - The overall health of your grass is improved